MannLabs/alphabase/docs/index.rst

 **Utility functions for the robust analysis of proteomics data**

-The infrastructure of AlphaX ecosystem for MS proteomics, originally published as part of the ``alphapeptdeep`` package.
+The infrastructure of AlphaX ecosystem for MS proteomics, originally published as part of the ``alphapeptdeep`` package [Zeng2022]_.
 For more information, see AlphaBase on `GitHub <https://github.com/MannLabs/alphabase/>`_.